AlexGustafsson/clabbe/README.md

 The queue command will search for a video on YouTube using the specified query.
 The top match is added at the end of the queue.

-If AI support is enabled and the interpolate option enabled (default), the bot will fill the queue on its own once it's empty.
+If AI support is enabled and the extrapolate option enabled (default), the bot will fill the queue on its own once it's empty.
 It will do this by prioritizing songs it has added when receiving suggestions (see /suggest).
 If no suggestions have been added, it will try to play songs similar to recent listening history.